Hanqiu0718/Embed_AIChatbot_in_Qualtrics/readme.md

 ### 3. Customize Prompts

-Modify the `userPrompt` variables for each host type to adjust:
+Modify the `userPrompt` variables for each host type to adjust the specific prompt you wish to set for your chatbots
-- Emotion regulation strategies
-- Language style
-- Response tone
-- Character limits

 ## Usage

 1. Participants enter their workplace anger experience
 2. The chatbot initiates conversation based on the selected host type
 3. Participants engage in a guided discussion about their experience
-4. After 4 exchanges, participants can continue chatting or exit
+4. After 5 exchanges, participants can continue chatting or exit
 5. Conversation history is saved to Qualtrics embedded data

 ## Code Structure